 In Search resources, service, and docs (G+/) at the top of the portal page, enter virtual network.
-Select Virtual network from the Marketplace results to open the Virtual network page.
+Select Virtual network from the Marketplace search results to open the Virtual network page.

-On the Virtual network page, select Create.
-This opens the Create virtual network page.
+On the Virtual network page, select Create to open the Create virtual network page.

-On the Basics tab, configure the VNet settings for Project details and Instance details.
-You'll see a green check mark when the values you enter are validated.
-The values shown in the example can be adjusted according to the settings that you require.
+On the Basics tab, configure the virtual network settings for Project details and Instance details.
+You see a green check mark when the values you enter are validated.
+You can adjust the values shown in the example according to the settings that you require.

 - Subscription: Verify that the subscription listed is the correct one.
-You can change subscriptions by using the drop-down.
+You can change subscriptions by using the dropdown box.

 - Name: Enter the name for your virtual network.

-- Region: Select the location for your VNet.
-The location determines where the resources that you deploy to this VNet will live.
+- Region: Select the location for your virtual network.
+The location determines where the resources that you deploy to this virtual network will live.

-Select IP Addresses to advance to the IP Addresses tab.
+Select IP Addresses to go to the IP Addresses tab.
 On the IP Addresses tab, configure the settings.

-- IPv4 address space: By default, an address space is automatically created.
+IPv4 address space: By default, an address space is automatically created.
 You can select the address space and adjust it to reflect your own values.
-You can also add more address spaces by selecting the box below the existing address space and specifying the values for the additional address space.
-For example, you can change the IPv4 address field to 10.1.0.0 and specify the address space size as /16.
+You can also add a different address space and remove the default that was automatically created.
+For example, you can specify the starting address as 10.1.0.0 and specify the address space size as /16.
 Then select Add to add that address space.

 + Add subnet: If you use the default address space, a default subnet is created automatically.
-If you change the address space, you need to add a subnet.
+If you change the address space, add a new subnet within that address space.
 Select + Add subnet to open the Add subnet window.
-Configure the following settings, then select Add at the bottom of the page to add the values.
+Configure the following settings, and then select Add at the bottom of the page to add the values.

 Select Review + create to validate the virtual network settings.

-After the settings have been validated, select Create to create the virtual network.
+After the settings are validated, select Create to create the virtual network.

 Create a VPN gateway

-In this step, you create the virtual network gateway (VPN gateway) for your VNet.
+In this step, you create the virtual network gateway (VPN gateway) for your virtual network.
 Creating a gateway can often take 45 minutes or more, depending on the selected gateway SKU.

-Create a virtual network gateway using the following values:
+Create a virtual network gateway by using the following values: